MattJournalist at CasinoRange.comPublished DateMarch 17, 2020 | Last UpdatedOctober 19, 2021

 Background of New Vegas

 This game gives the player the freedom to play the story as they want to.
-You can side with any of the major factions that are present in the game, and you can build your character to be better in specific skills like charisma, or you can go for a more loud and proud skill like guns or explosives which will make you more effective in combat.
-But, by siding with more violent skills will make it harder to talk your way out of combat scenarios which can mean the game becomes very chaotic.
+You can side with any of the major factions present in the game, and you can build your character to be better in specific skills like charisma, or you can go for a more loud and proud skill like guns or explosives, which will make you more effective in combat.
+But, siding with more violent skills will make it harder to talk your way out of combat scenarios which can mean the game becomes very chaotic.

 The Many groups of New Vegas